And it's time for Australian governments to hand over more responsibility for its provision to the private sector.

 A look at today's investment activity

-On the 13th of March 2014, the Australian Government's Productivity Commission released their draft report into Public Infrastructure, which examined the:
+On 13 March 2014, the Australian Government's Productivity Commission released their draft report into Public Infrastructure, which examined the:

 - provision, funding and financing of public infrastructure projects